-If you already received an appointment notice for an interview at U.S. Embassy Georgetown, please follow the instructions on your appointment letter.
-Please note the U.S. Embassy in Havana is no longer offering the service of document pre-screening prior to the interview.
-For additional information on interviews in Guyana, please refer to the guidance on travel.state.gov.
+If you already received an appointment notice for an interview at U.S. Embassy Georgetown or U.S. Embassy Havana, please follow the instructions on your appointment letter.

 If you have questions about your case or need processing assistance, please contact NVC through the Ask NVC online inquiry form.

-If you already had your visa interview at U.S. Embassy Georgetown, follow the specific instructions you received at the end of your interview for visa pick-up.
+If you already had your visa interview, follow the specific instructions you received at the end of your interview.

 To apply for an immigrant visa, a foreign citizen seeking to immigrate generally must be sponsored by a U.S. citizen or lawful permanent resident immediate relative(s), or prospective U.S. employer, and have an approved petition before applying for an immigrant visa.
 The sponsor begins the process by filing a petition on the foreign citizen’s behalf with U.S. Citizenship and Immigration Services (USCIS).
 Once USCIS has approved your petition and you have completed pre-processing with the National Visa Center (NVC), or if you have been selected in the Diversity Visa Lottery and completed processing with the Kentucky Consular Center (KCC), review the instructions given to you by the NVC or the KCC.
 Also, review the information presented on this website for further guidance and instructions.